akioweh/typesetting-tools/latex/readme.md

 I cba to list them all now, but:
 - don't ever change the font size or style in the main body
 - don't ever use spacing commands like `\vspace` in text.
 They may only rarely be necessary to adjust `wrapfigure`s.
-- render figures and graphs consistent in style before including them
+- render figures and graphs consistent in style before including them, or just use tikz/pgfplots
 - either insert figures as full-width, or `wrapfigure` them or use `minipage`s to place multiple stacked horizontally.
 Same applies for tables; don't have small floats leaving horizontal space.
 - use `siunitx` commands for typesetting numbers or quantities with units
 - use tabularx `tabular` tables
 - caption everything, with the caption on top of tables but underneath figures
 - use `\autoref` whenever possible while referencing labels
-- use the provided environments, especially the lists.
+- use the provided environments, especially the lists and `ruled`
-- use the provided macros, especially `\d` and `\makebibliography`
+- use the provided macros, especially `\makebibliography`, `frametext`...